 In Europe, you can check the class by looking for the “D” code and the following number.
 Where there is no classification by code, you need to pick the glue that is right for the job you are working on.

-As an example, I take the wood glues from Titebond, because they have a clear distinction.
+As an example, I take the wood glue from Titebond, because they have a clear distinction and on top of that, in my opinion, the strongest glue for wood.

-The Titebond original (red) can be used for all interior bonding.
+- The Titebond original wood glue (red) can be used for all interior bonding.

-The Titebond premium (blue) has a fast drying time and can be used for bonding in damp areas.
+- The Titebond premium wood glue (blue) has a fast drying time and can be used for bonding in damp areas.

-The Titebond ultimate (green) is good for bonding outdoors, and can also be used for items that come in contact with food.
+- The Titebond iii ultimate wood glue (green) is good for bonding outdoors, and can also be used for items that come in contact with food.

 How to build your workshop on a budget?